Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 Finally, there have been some works trying to map the BMS (Bondi-Metzner-Sachs) flux-balance laws to equivalent PN results in the harmonic gauge~\cite{Compere:2019gft}.
 By transforming the metric from harmonic coordinates to radiative Newman-Unti (NU) coordinates, they were able to obtain the mass and angular momentum aspects and the Bondi shear as a function of the quadrupole moment~\cite{Blanchet:2020ngx}.
 In particular, they rederive the displacement memory effect (see also~\cite{Favata:2009ii}) and provide expressions for all Bondi aspects relevant to the study of leading and subleading memory effects~\cite{Blanchet:2023pce}.

-\paragraph{Equations of motion and waveforms with spin.} In the last decade, the effect of the proper rotation of the components of binary systems have been included in the orbital equations of motion to 4PN order, extending previous works dating back to the 70's~\cite{Barker:1975ae}.
-In the post-Newtonian terminology, the physical spin is rescaled as $S/c$.
+\paragraph{Equations of motion and waveforms with spin.} In the last decade, the effects of the proper rotation of the components of binary systems have been included in the orbital equations of motion to 4PN order, extending previous works dating back to the 70's~\cite{Barker:1975ae}.
+In the post-Newtonian terminology, the spin variable $S$ is rescaled as as $S = c S_{\rm phys} = Gm^2 \chi$, with $\chi$ the dimensionless spin parameter comprised between $0$ and $1$.
 The leading spin interactions, the so-called spin-orbit interaction (SO), couple the mass $m_1$ of a particle with the spin of the other, hence those contributions scale as $\frac{G m_1}{c^2} \times \frac{S_2}{c} \sim \mathcal{O}(\frac{1}{c^3})$ and are regarded as being of 1.5PN order.
 Meanwhile the first effect due to spin-spin interaction, scaling as $\frac{G}{c^2}\times \frac{S_1}{c} \times \frac{S_2}{c} \sim \mathcal{O}(\frac{1}{c^4})$, is quadratic in spin (SS) and arises at 2PN order.
 We refer to the successive subleading PN contributions to a given spin interaction (e.g. SO or SS) as the next-to-leading (NL), next-to-next-to-leading (NNL) and so on.
 Moving beyond the 2PN two-body dynamics including SO interactions~\cite{Damour:1982}, it becomes increasingly difficult to resort to an explicit model, where the bodies are described as small balls of fluid~\cite{Will:2005sn}.
 The most efficient strategy consists in adopting an effective point of view and considering that the two objects are point particles endowed with a classical spin.